Faber-Castell Art Grip Aquarelle Pencils

 Visual Appeal – 4/5

 For being a thin core (3.3mm), these have a high level of pigment so the color can really come out with proper application.
 Water turns these alive and lovely blending and interesting color experiences can be had under the right hands.
 The color options aren’t as plentiful as some of FC’s other offerings (up to 120) but the 60 pack still has a decent variety of options so most color approaches should be viable.
+We particularly like the lovely colors of blue and purple in the larger sets.

 Usability and durability – 4/5

 Being a thin pencil, these shine in precision scenarios and are going to be much easier to get the desired results than a conventional watercolor.
 In addition, the colors and intensities can be easily controlled with the addition of water and overall they are pretty forgiving and additional layers can be made without too much effort.
 However, getting actual color on paper can be a bit of work and quite a bit of rubbing and pressure might be necessary.
 These come in a unique triangular shape and have a soft-GRIP-zone, which is basically a series of dots along the shaft of the pencil.
-Both of these qualities are to assist in control and they work quite well.
+Both of these qualities are to assist in the control and they work quite well.
 A strong SV bonding process is used on these so they will be able to handle even the most demanding abuse.

 Packaging and presentation – 3.5/5

-There isn’t a lot variety in sizes, and most offerings will come in an attractive blue tin sleeve that has individual compartments for each pencil.
+There isn’t a lot of variety in sizes, and most offerings will come in an attractive blue tin sleeve that has individual compartments for each pencil.
 The pencil themselves have a blue outer with rows of grip dots, white lettering, and representative color bands at the base.
 It would have been nice to see the attractive gold labeling and wooden case some of the other FC lines have, but being a “budget” pencil these aren’t big issues.

 Cost – 4/5